kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 ### Week 13

 - Release Retrospective participation
-- Follow-up interviews with the media, the media roundtable.
+- Follow-up interviews with the media, the media roundtable
-- Contact the [Release Managers Google Group][release-managers-group] to remove Release Team Lead and shadows authorization in GCP, as appropriate for Release Team turn over.
+- Contact the [Release Managers Google Group][release-managers-group] to complete the Release Team Lead & Lead Shadows offboarding tasks from the previously-opened onboarding issue
-- Ensure self and shadows are removed as members of [release-managers-group].

 ### Week 14